BenOvermyer/benovermyer.com/content/page/resume.md

 _May 2018 to present_

 I help enterprise clients modernize their infrastructure.
-Thus far this has involved helping migrate to Docker, automate various systems, help set up distributed tracing and other forms of monitoring, implement CI/CD, act as a developer advocate, act as a security adviser, and other such tasks.
+Thus far this has involved writing orchestration management code in Chef and Ansible, helping migrate to Docker, automating various systems, helping set up distributed tracing and other forms of monitoring, implementing CI/CD, acting as a developer advocate, acting as a security adviser, and other such tasks.

 ### DevOps Engineer at Spok, Inc